Home > Planning > Planning Policy > Environment > Biodiversity Duty

 • Reduce the risk of species extinction; and

-The council has completed its first consideration of the Biodiversity Duty and has identified objectives and initial actions to comply with the Biodiversity Duty.
-These are summarised here.
+The council completed its first consideration of the Biodiversity Duty in 2024.
+The objectives and initial actions (now superseded) to comply with the Biodiversity Duty are summarised.

 Contact